colmap/colmap/doc/tutorial.rst

-integrated dense reconstruction pipeline to produce depth and normal maps for all registered images, to fuse the depth and normal maps into a dense point cloud with normal information, and to finally estimate a dense surface from the fused point cloud using Poisson reconstruction [kazhdan2013]_.
+integrated dense reconstruction pipeline to produce depth and normal maps for all registered images, to fuse the depth and normal maps into a dense point cloud with normal information, and to finally estimate a dense surface from the fused point cloud using Poisson [kazhdan2013]_ or Delaunay reconstruction.

 To get started, import your sparse 3D model into COLMAP (or select the reconstructed model after finishing the previous sparse reconstruction steps).